 - You’ll need a professional lighting set-up to avoid flash while sharply capturing your partner’s precious reactions [ask our studio for our premium lighting package].

-- During the summer, sunset is often too late to enjoy a relaxed, romantic dinner after the surprise proposal.
+- During the summer, sunset is often too late to enjoy a relaxed, romantic dinner after a total surprise proposal.

 - Suppose you intend to get amazing couple photos around Paris as fiancés.
 In that case, scheduling a sunrise shoot the next day is better.